makrai/notes/yang1810-GEM-param-free-sentence-embed-orth-basis-EMNLP.md

 ## Comparison with Arora+ (2017)

-* the weights in GEM are directly computed from the sentences themselves along
+* the weights in GEM are directly computed from the sentences themselves

 ## Robustness and Effectiveness

 ## Ablation Study

-## Sensitivity [to the] four hyper-parameters in our model
+## Sensitivity to the four hyper-parameters in our model

 * window size m in the contextual window matrix, the
 * number of candidate principal components K, the
 * number of principal components to remove h, and the
-* power of the singular value in coarse sentence embedding, i.e. the power t in f (σ j ) = σ j t in Equation (7) We sweep the hyper-parameters and test on STSB dev set, SUBJ, and MPQA Unspecified parameters are fixed at m = 7, K = 45, h = 17 and t = 3 Figure 2, our model is quite robust with respect to hyperparameters
+* power of the singular value in coarse sentence embedding, i.e. the power `t` in `f (σ_j ) = σ_j^t` in Equation (7)
+  We sweep the hyper-parameters and test on STSB dev set, SUBJ, and MPQA
+  * Unspecified parameters are fixed at m = 7, K = 45, h = 17 and t = 3
+  * Figure 2, our model is quite robust with respect to hyperparameters

 ## Inference speed

 # 5 Conclusions

-* future work: subwords into the model and explore more geometric structures in sentences
+* future work: subwords into the model
+* more geometric structures in sentences